← All services

 How do you handle urgent issues?

 You have direct Slack access.
-For urgent incidents — something breaks, a vendor goes down, a critical process stops working — I respond and work the problem.
-This isn't 24/7 on-call, but it's responsive access to someone who knows your stack cold.
+For urgent incidents, like something breaking, a vendor going down, or a critical process stopping, I respond and work the problem.
+This isn't 24/7 on-call, but it is responsive access to someone who knows your stack cold.

 What's not included?